Interview with Edgar Meredith

 Description

-Edgar Meredith applied to join the RAF when he was eighteen years of age, and was interviewed in London and trained as an air gunner.
+Edgar Meredith applied to join the RAF when he was 18 years old, was interviewed in London and trained as an air gunner.
 During training he flew on Whitley aircraft and felt those training days were more dangerous than actual operations.
 He was posted to 51 Squadron, RAF Leconfield in Yorkshire before joining a Pathfinder aircraft.
 During an operation on Potsdam he and his crew were forced to bale out of their aircraft and Edgar was made a prisoner of war.
 On capture the Germans removed his flying clothing and left him his shoes.
-He wrote a letter home on repatriation, but his family didn’t know he was coming until he knocked on the door.
+On repatriation, he wrote a letter home but his family didn’t know he was coming until he knocked on the door.

 Creator